Reduction for branching multiplicities: Preliminaries on Schubert varieties

 A reduced expression $w=s_{\alpha_1}\dots s_{\alpha_\ell}$ corresponds to a sequence $e \wbole s_{\alpha_\ell} \wbole s_{\alpha_{\ell-1}}s_{\alpha_\ell} \wbole \cdots \wbole w$ of weak covering relations and hence to a sequence $\emptyset\subset\cI_1\subset\cI_2\subset\cdots\subset\Phi(w)$ of inversion sets of $\Phi^+$ with cardinality increasing by one at each step.
 In particular, given such a reduced expression we get a numbering

 Note that $w\inv=s_{\alpha_\ell}\dots s_{\alpha_1}$ is also a reduced expression, thus

-\begin{lemma} Let $v\in W$ and $v\stackrel{B}{\to} v'$.
-Fix a reduced expression $v=s_{\alpha_1}\dots s_{\alpha_\ell}$.
-Then there exists a unique $k$ such that a reduced expression of $v'$ if obtained from $\bv$ by suppressing $\alpha_k$. \end{lemma} \begin{proof} This is the content of \cite[Lemma 1.3.1]{bb}.
+\begin{lemma} Let $v'\bole v$ in $W$ with $\ell(v)=\ell(v')+1$ be a covering relation in the Bruhat order.
+Fix a reduced expression $\bv=s_{\alpha_1}\dots s_{\alpha_\ell}$ of $v$.
+Then there exists a unique $k$ such that a reduced expression of $v'$ is obtained from $\bv$ by deleting $s_{\alpha_k}$. \end{lemma} \begin{proof} This is the content of \cite[Lemma 1.3.1]{bb}.
 A geometric interpretation of this result can be obtained using the Bott-Samelson resolution.
 Indeed, if the statement would be false, one would get nontrivial finite fibers for the Bott-Samelson resolution.
 By Zariski's Main Theorem, this contradicts the normality of the Schubert varieties. \end{proof}

 A useful result on the inversion sets is:

 \begin{lemma} See e.g. \cite[Corollary~1.3.22.3]{kumar}.
 Let $w \in W$.
 We have